dvcorreia/nix-config/README.md

 ## Bootstrap a system

-First and foremost, you will need to [install Nix](https://nixos.org/download/#nix-install-macos).
+First and foremost, you will need to [install Nix](https://nixos.org/download/).

 > [!NOTE]
-> If your distro has selinux enabled by default, Nix will warn you about not supporting it.
+> If your Linux distro has selinux enabled by default, Nix will warn about not supporting it.
-> Turn if off by setting `SELINUX=disabled` in `/etc/selinux/config`.
+> Turn it off by setting `SELINUX=disabled` in `/etc/selinux/config`.

 ### Darwin